pdobsan/oama/README.md

 ## Configuration

 `oama` has a simple configuration system.
-The only information you need to provide are `client_id` and `client_secret` and select the method of storing the oauth credentials.
+The minimum information you need to provide are `client_id` and `client_secret` and select the method of storing the oauth credentials.

 When you run `oama` at the first time it will create the initial config file what you need to edit.
+This YAML file is commented explaining your options, just follow the instructions there.

 ### Switching to `oama` from `mailctl`